danielGz/ao-tech-challenge/README.md

 The API contract and schema is kept simple without additional JPA decorators in [openapi.yaml](src/main/resources/openapi.yaml) file.
 To simplify updates to the API, specialized Gradle tasks are integrated into the [build.gradle](build.gradle) manifest, the developer requires only modifying the api spec.

+**The entities relations are respected when working with them:**

+- Creating an OrderItem without a matching Order fails.
+- Deleting an Order associated with a OrderItem deletes also the OrderItem in question.
+- Creating an OrderItem of a Product that doesn't exist fails.

+A [postman collection](Ecomm APIs.postman_collection.json) with every endpoint is included in the repository

 ## Development environment bootstrap:
 > This project requires JDK 21
 Refer to this [document](docs/before_start.md) for development dependencies (JDK and Docker).